abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started(v2).md

    ![](media/GS9.png)

-1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.

 1. If a **Welcome to Microsoft Azure** popup window appears, select **Cancel** to skip the tour.

-This hands-on lab will help you master the implementation of Continuous Integration and Continuous Deployment (CI/CD) processes using GitHub Actions, along with exploring advanced security features.
-You'll learn how to automate building, testing, and deploying applications, and implement security measures like secret scanning, code scanning, and dependency monitoring.

 ## Support Contact